-Please give us a statement of interest: // Why do you want to be a member of this Committee?
+a statement of interest:

+Why do you want to b be a member of this Committee?
 (Max.
+250 words)

-250 words) What is your willingness to talk to the student population?
+What is your wi llingness to talk to the student population?

+(May 250 words)

 (Max.
-250 words) Are you passionate about alleviating student issues and concerns?
-Are you passionate about aneviating student issues and concerns: (Max.
-250 words) What campaigns are you looking forward to being a part of, and what initiatives do you want to bring to this Committee?
-If you want, you may include in your answer any experience you may have being an active volunteer.
+250 words)

+Are you passior nate about alleviating student issues and concerns?

 (Max.
+250 words)

+(Max.
+250 Wolds)

+s are you looking forward to being a part of, and what initiatives d

+you want to bri ng to this Committee?

+1

+include in your answer any experience you may have being an active volunteer.
+(Max.
+25)

+lf you want, you may words)

-250 words) Are you open to work in a challenging environment (students not willing to talk, university pushing back on initiatives) - and how do you handle it when things don go your way?
+words) work in a challenging environment (students not willing to talk,